Wayne M. Collins: Death

 Collins suffered a heart attack on a plane and died on July 16, 1974, while returning home from a business trip to Hong Kong.
 Collins' son, Wayne Merrill Collins, subsequently took on some of the cases his father was actively working on at the time of his death.
 This included the filing of a presidential pardon petition for Iva Toguri D'Aquino, which President Gerald R. Ford granted during his final days in office.

 Recognition

 Although largely unknown to the general public, Collins' relentless efforts on behalf of the Japanese Americans have been recognized in various posthumous honors and dedications.
 For example, the poet Hiroshi Kashiwagi dedicated his book Swimming in the American: a Memoir and Selected Writings to Collins, saying that he "rescued me as an American and restored my faith in America".
 In the dedication for her influential book Years of Infamy: The Untold Story of America's Concentration Camps, former internee Michi Nishiura Weglyn wrote that Collins "... did more to correct a democracy's mistake than any other one person".
+Collins also appears in George Takei's 2019 autobiographical graphic novel, They Called Us Enemy.